MauricioBarbosa/TsubameBot/README.md

 -----------------------------------------------------------------------------------------------------------------

-Tsubame is a bot created for training and learning of Javascript, using NodeJS Interpreter and Discord.JS Library
+Tsubame is a bot created for training and learning of Javascript, It uses NodeJS Interpreter and Discord.JS Library